-In the simplest case, we can create layers by sorting every node into the earliest possible layer: V_1 contains the source nodes of the DAG, and then V_i (for $i \geq 2$) is the set of nodes that have all their predecessors contained in $\bigcup{j=1}^{i-1} V_j$; this indeed divides the DAG into layers V_1, \ldots, V_l .
-However, in general, there are multiple different ways to divide the DAG into layers; for example, in the DAG in Figure 4, the lowermost node can be sorted either into layer V_2 , V_3 or V_4 .
-Hence we can also define a more general, flexible layering version of the partitioning problem, where our goal is
+In the simplest case, we can create layers by sorting every node into the earliest possible layer: V_1 contains the source nodes of the DAG, and then V_i (for $i \ge 2$) is the set of nodes that have all their predecessors contained in $\bigcup{j=1}^{i-1} V_j$; this indeed divides the DAG into layers V_1, \ldots, V_l .
+However, in general, there are multiple different ways to divide the DAG into layers; for example, in the DAG in Figure 5, the lowermost node can be sorted either into layer V_2 , V_3 or V_4 .
+Hence we can also define a more general, flexible layering version of the partitioning problem, where our goal is twofold: we first need to select a valid layering of the DAG as discussed above, and we then need to find a layer-wise balanced partitioning according to these layers, with the final goal of minimizing the cost.